How Does a Rotary Screw Air Compressor Work?

 Rotary screw compressors fall into two categories depending on the design: single-screw and twin-screw.

-- Single screw air compressors (AKA ported compressors) consist of a single main screw which meshes with two mating gate rotors within a metal housing.
+- Single screw air compressors (AKA ported compressors) consist of a single main screw that meshes with two mating gate rotors within a metal housing.

 - Twin-screw compressors contain two helical screws (one called “male” and the other “female”) that mesh with each other to compress air.